Eisenmonoxid/S7Patcher/README.md

 # Usage
 Simply drag&drop your game executable (Settlers7R.exe) onto the application.
 Look in your installation folder.

-# Features:
+# Features
-- Enables the Development-Mode (Skippable intros)
+- Enables the Development-Mode (Skippable intros).
 - Unlocks all the DLCs that became unavailable after the servers got shut down.
 This includes the DLC maps, the DLC campaign (which can also be played in skirmish now), the "Enormous Advantage" in the ingame map editor, new prestige decoration, 3 new victory points, and (possibly) more.

 # Tech